-- 10 Diabetes coverage includes diet information, management and supplies (such as blood glucose monitors, testing strips and syringes) prescribed by an authorized provider. - 11 Preventive care under the Plan includes routine physicals, subject to limits shown on page 44-45.
-Eligible expenses include X-rays, laboratory or other tests given in connection with the exam and materials for immunizations for infectious diseases.
-Adults are covered for immunizations if medically necessary. - 12 Well-child care covers visits to a pediatrician, family practice doctor, nurse or a licensed nurse practitioner.
+- 10 Well-child care covers visits to a pediatrician, family practice doctor, nurse or a licensed nurse practitioner.
 Regular checkups may include a physical examination, medical history review, developmental assessment, guidance on normal childhood development and laboratory tests.
 The tests may be performed in the office or a laboratory and must be within five days of the doctor's office visit.
-The number of well-child visits covered per year depends on your child's age, as shown in the table on page 44.
-Covered immunizations include: Diphtheria, Tetanus and Pertussis ("DtaP"), Hepatitis B, Haemophilus influenza Type B ("Hib"), Pneumococcus ("Pcv"), Polio ("IPV"), Measles, Mumps and Rubella ("MMR"), Varicella ("chicken pox"), Tetanus-diphtheria ("Td"), Hepatitis A & influenza, HPV, Rotavirus, Meningococcal polysaccharide and conjugate, other immunizations as determined by the American Academy of Pediatrics, Superintendent of Insurance and the Commissioner of Health in New York State or the state where your child lives. - 13 Services of a certified nurse-midwife are covered if she or he is affiliated with, or practicing in conjunction with, a licensed facility and the services are provided under qualified medical direction. - 14 Pre-planned home delivery of a child by a certified nurse-midwife is a covered service.
-The reimbursement rate for this service is at the contracted Empire POS Obstetrician/Gynecologist global rate. - 15 Physical therapy is covered for up to 30 days of covered inpatient physical therapy per person per year (in-network and out-of-network combined).
-Physical therapy, physical medicine and rehabilitation services, or any combination of these, are covered as long as the treatment is prescribed by your doctor and designed to improve or restore physical functioning within a reasonable period of time.
-If you receive therapy on an inpatient basis, it must be short-term.
-Occupational, speech and vision therapy are covered if prescribed by your doctor and provided by a licensed therapist (occupational, speech or vision, as applicable) in your home, in a therapist's office or in an approved outpatient facility. - Up to 30 outpatient visits are covered per year for physical therapy.
-Speech, vision and occupational therapy combined are covered for up to 30 visits per year.
-You must receive any such services only through a network provider in the home, office or the outpatient department of a network facility.
-For outpatient physical therapy, your participating therapist will pre-certify services required after your first assessment visit.
+The number of well-child visits covered per year depends on your child's age, as shown in the table on page 38.
+Covered immunizations include: Diphtheria, Tetanus and Pertussis ("DtaP"), Hepatitis B, Haemophilus influenza Type B ("Hib"), Pneumococcus ("Pcv"), Polio ("IPV"), Measles, Mumps and Rubella ("MMR"), Varicella ("chicken pox"), Tetanus-diphtheria ("Td"), Hepatitis A and influenza, HPV, Rotavirus, Meningococcal-polysaccharide and conjugate, other immunizations as determined by the American Academy of Pediatrics, Superintendent of Insurance and the Commissioner of Health in New York State or the state where your child lives. - 11 Services of a certified nurse-midwife are covered if she or he is affiliated with, or practicing in conjunction with, a licensed facility and the services are provided under qualified medical direction. - 12 Pre-planned home delivery of a child by a certified nurse-midwife is a covered service.
+The reimbursement rate for this service is the contracted Empire POS Obstetrician/Gynecologist global rate for the geographical area.

-- 16 Durable medical equipment and supplies means buying, renting and/or repairing prosthetics (such as artificial limbs), orthotics and other durable medical equipment and supplies, but you must go in-network for them.
-In addition to the items listed above, the Plan covers: - prosthetics/orthotics and durable medical equipment from suppliers, when prescribed by a doctor and approved by Empire including: - artificial arms, legs, eyes, ears, nose, larynx and external breast prostheses, - supportive devices essential to the use of an artificial limb, - corrective braces, - wheelchairs, hospital-type beds, oxygen equipment and sleep apnea monitors, - replacement of covered medical equipment because of wear, damage, growth or change in the patient's need when ordered by a doctor, and - reasonable cost of repairs and maintenance for covered medical equipment.
-The network supplier must pre-certify the rental or purchase of durable medical equipment.
-In addition, the Plan will cover the cost of buying equipment when the purchase price is expected to be less costly than long-term rental, or when the item is not available on a rental basis. - 17 Nutritional supplements include enteral formulas, which are covered if the patient has a written order from a doctor that states the formula is medically necessary and effective, and that without it the patient would become malnourished, suffer from serious physical disorders or die.
-Modified solid food products will be covered for the treatment of certain inherited diseases if the patient has a written order from a doctor. - 18 Cosmetic surgery will be considered not medically necessary unless it is necessitated by injury, is for breast reconstruction after cancer surgery or is necessary to lessen a disfiguring disease or a deformity arising from, or directly related to, a congenital abnormality.
-Cosmetic treatment includes any procedure that is directed at improving the patient's appearance and does not meaningfully promote the proper function of the body or prevent or treat illness or disease. - 19 Experimental or "investigative" means treatment that, for the particular diagnosis or treatment of the enrolled person's condition, is not of proven benefit and not generally recognized by the medical community (as reflected in published literature).
-Government approval of a specific technology or treatment does not necessarily prove that it is appropriate or effective for a particular diagnosis or treatment of an enrolled person's condition.
-A claims administrator may require that any or all of the following criteria be met to determine whether a technology, treatment, procedure, biological product, medical device or drug is experimental, investigative, obsolete or ineffective:
+- 13 Physical therapy, physical medicine and rehabilitation services, along with speech, vision, and occupational therapy, are covered as long as the treatment is prescribed by your doctor and designed to improve or restore physical functioning within a reasonable period of time.
+For outpatient physical therapy, your participating therapist will pre-certify services required after your first assessment visit. - 14 Durable medical equipment and supplies means buying, renting and/or repairing prosthetics (such as artificial limbs), orthotics and other durable medical equipment and supplies, but you must go in-network for them.
+In addition to the items listed above, the Plan covers: - prosthetics/orthotics and durable medical equipment from suppliers, when prescribed by a doctor and approved by Empire including: - artificial arms, legs, eyes, ears, nose, larvnx and external breast prostheses, - supportive devices essential to the use of an artificial limb, - corrective braces, - wheelchairs, hospital-type beds, oxygen equipment and sleep apnea monitors, - replacement of covered medical equipment because of wear, damage, growth or change in the patient's need when ordered by a doctor, and - reasonable cost of repairs and maintenance for covered medical equipment. - The network supplier must obtain pre-authorization for the rental or purchase of durable medical equipment.
+In addition, the Plan may cover the cost of buying equipment when the purchase price is expected to be less costly than long-term rental, or when the item is not available on a rental basis.